MaPankow/student_form/README.md

 As I found out, this is because the button is not wrapped in a `<form>`.
 There **is** a form – but it's defined in the parent component, and the child component doesn't "know" about it.

+### Passing `ref` from parent component to child component

-Next step: I need to pass a `ref` from the parent component (via props) and connect the input properly to the existing form.
+I needed to pass a `ref` from the parent component (via props) and properly connect the input to the existing form.
+To achieve this, I used `useRef` in both components and implemented the submit logic in the parent component `StudentForm.jsx`.
+I passed the ref as a prop to the child component.

+Because of this, the child component `StudentNotes.jsx` needed to forward the ref using `forwardRef`.
+The `forwardRef` function is a higher-order function that takes the component as an argument and returns a new component with forwarded ref support.
+To illustrate this, I wrapped the component in the export statement.